saligrama/patricia/README.md

-# PatriciaTree
+# patricia

-PatriciaTree is a bit-alphabet based, space-optimized trie for string storage.
+Patricia is a bit-alphabet based, space-optimized trie for string storage.

 Patricia Trees (also known as Crit-Bit Trees and Compressed Binary Trees) are extremely space-efficient compared to standard tries due to their compression